 Standing at nearly 30 inches tall, the Akita is one of the largest dogs in the Spitz family.
-Hailing from the mountainous regions of Northern Japan, they have seen the rise and fall of many dynasties over hundreds of years.
-While powerful and strong, they are perhaps best known for their loyalty.
+Hailing from the mountainous regions of Northern Japan, the Akitas have seen the rise and fall of many dynasties over hundreds of years.
+While powerful and strong, the Akita is perhaps best known for their loyalty.

 Hoping to see the professor again, Hachiko continued to wait at the station for the next nine years and nine months.
 Tragically, after many years of waiting in vain, his body was found in 1935.
 Following his death, his remains were buried beside those of his beloved master in Tokyo.
 Today, Hachiko continues to live on as a symbol of loyalty.
 In his memory, a bronze statue has been built at the very spot where he waited for the professor at Shibuya Station.

-As loyal as they may be, however, they are generally not recommended for novice dog owners.
-In addition to being stubborn, they also have a tendency of being aloof with strangers.
+As loyal as the Akita may be, however, they are generally not recommended for novice dog owners.
+In addition to being stubborn, the Akita also has a tendency of being aloof with strangers.
 When properly trained, however, they can make great family dogs.

 Thinking of bringing one of these faithful pups home?
-If so, it might be in your best interest to read up on the breed first.
-If anything, you’ll want to familiarize yourself with their unique traits and needs.
+If so, it might be in your best interest to read up on the Akita breed first.
+If anything, you’ll want to familiarize yourself with the unique traits and needs of the Akita breed.